petro-kushchak/homebridge-ch-ac-eve/README.md

 For each AC device you need to add an accessory and specify the IP address of the device.
 Some of Cooper&Hunter AC does not provide current temperature information, so this plugin allows to fetch this data from another Homebridge plugin using "globals" dictionary

+## AC room temperature
+Some of Cooper&Hunter ACs are not exposing room temperature over APIs, so there is a need to provide AC temperature from other source.

 ## Endpoint for AC temperature

-Once plugin is started you can enable HomeKit automation to send room temperature sensor information.
+This plugin supports temperature updates from http web hook.
+You can enable HomeKit automation to send room temperature sensor information.
+Once plugin is started, it starts http server with port httpPort.
 Currently plugin supports URL (example with Homebridge Raspberry Pi setup and default httpPort: 4567):
 ```
 GET http://homebridge.localhost:4567/temp/21.5%32%C
 ```